Stephen Gorman, Lead Registrar

 Herschel A. Hepler has been Associate Curator of Hebrew Manuscripts at Museum of the Bible since 2016.
-He cares for and researches the Hebrew manuscripts in the Museum Collections and oversees several research projects related to medieval Jewish history and manuscript production.
+He curates and researches the medieval Jewish codices in the Museum Collections and oversees several research projects related to medieval Jewish history and manuscript production.
 Herschel is especially interested in Hebrew codicology, paleography and Cairo Genizah research.
 He assisted in the Dead Sea Scroll forgery investigations (2016–2020), and he curated the exhibition on the Washington Pentateuch, A Fence around the Torah: Unveiling and Iconic Jewish Bible (Nov.
 2019–Mar.
 2020).
 He is currently finalizing his research on a manuscript in the Museum’s Collection—to be published in a forthcoming volume.

-Herschel received a B.A.
-(2011) and M.A.
-(2013) in theology from Southern Nazarene University, and, most recently, has completed specialized programs such as A Short Course of Hebrew Codicology and Paleography at the Ambrosiana Biblioteca (2015) and manuSciences ’17 (2017).
+Herschel received a BA (2011) and MA (2013) in theology from Southern Nazarene University, and he has completed several specialized programs such as A Short Course of Hebrew Codicology and Paleography at the Ambrosiana Biblioteca (2015) and manuSciences ’17 (2017).

 Mike’s primary research interests include the text and transmission of the New Testament, the formation of the biblical canon, and the Apostolic Fathers (a collection of early Christian writings).
 He has written, edited or co-edited 11 books, including The Apostolic Fathers: Greek Texts and English Translations, 3rd ed.
 (Baker, 2007), and The Greek New Testament: SBL Edition (SBL/Logos Bible Software, 2010), and has sat on numerous professional committees and boards.
 He has also published more than 60 articles and chapters in academic journals and scholarly publications, reviewed more than 270 books and lectured in several countries.
 Mike and his wife, Molly, live in Minnesota.